-Engineering Calculations
+Engineering calculations

 For measures with impacts over small and simple systems, sub-metering may not be feasible.
 For these measures, an engineering calculation method is best to document savings.
-For most equipment and efficiency measures there are well-established engineering procedures and there are a number of publicly available performance models that are available to calculate pre- and post-energy use.
+For most equipment and efficiency measures, there are well-established engineering procedures and several publicly available performance models available to calculate pre- and post-energy use.